docsforadobe/premiere-plugin-guide/docs/intro/premiere-pro-plug-in-types.rst

 Encore can use third-party exporters to transcode assets to MPEG-2 or Blu-ray compliant files.

-Please refer to the Guidelines for Exporters in Encore for instructions on how to set up your exporter so that Encore can use it for transcoding.
+Please refer to :ref:`exporters/additional-details.guidelines-for-exporters-in-encore` for instructions on how to set up your exporter so that Encore can use it for transcoding.

 ----